Keyboard shortcuts

 • A source’s items are not discovered after setting roots in mind.toml. roots = [] (an explicit empty list) is distinct from omitting the key: it scans zero roots and finds nothing.
 Omitting roots (or removing the key) keeps the default behavior of scanning the repo root (DSC-50).
 Set the actual subdirectory paths, or remove roots entirely.

 • learn reports LinkOccupied and refuses to overwrite.
 The clobber guard will not replace a path that mind did not create (LIFE-41).
 Move the existing file aside, then learn again, or pass learn --force (CLI-35) to replace it unconditionally.
-Note: on non-unix platforms mind cannot always recognize its own copies (symlink ownership is not detectable), so a reinstall or upgrade may report LinkOccupied for items mind did install; this is a documented platform limitation (see the lifecycle.md platform note).
+Note: mind supports only unix-like platforms, where items are linked with real symlinks.
+On a non-unix platform an install is refused up front with an “unsupported platform” error (LIFE-50), rather than falling back to a copy that mind cannot later recognize as its own (which would break reinstall/upgrade with LinkOccupied).

 • An item shows as out of date in recall/probe without an upstream change.
 Editing a store or source file by hand changes its content hash; mind compares source-content hashes and reports the delta as drift (LIFE-33, CLI-75).
 Either re-sync and then upgrade the item, or restore the edited file to its original content.
 See Configuration for where store and source files live.